-It’s been two years since the dramatic 2018 Winter Olympics in South Korea, which took place back in February 2018 in Pyeongchang.
-And hype has been building for the 2020 Summer Olympics in Tokyo — although the global coronavirus pandemic led the International Olympic Committee to declare a postponement for the upcoming events, in a historic twist.
-Here’s our guide to all future Olympics of 2020 and beyond — and what to expect from each host city as their moment in the global spotlight nears.
+It’s been more than three years years since the dramatic 2018 Winter Olympics in South Korea, which took place back in February 2018 in Pyeongchang.
+And hype has been building for the 2020 Summer Olympics in Tokyo—although the global coronavirus pandemic led the International Olympic Committee to declare a postponement for the events until July 2021, in a historic twist.
+Here’s our guide to all future Olympics—and what to expect from each host city as their moment in the global spotlight nears.